They are the most creative branding agency in the Middle EastHisham Al Rayes. CEO. GFH Financial Group

 ADCORP’s branding lacked strategy and real consideration and the identity lacked definition.
 What was known was the chief holding company’s brand was in ascendency since its rebrand in 2015 – its share price more than doubling.
 GFH’s brand was seen to be the equity lynchpin around which a new brand could be formed – equity could be used from GFH to help position the brand correctly in the minds of its new customers and lend the bank credibility.

-We evaluated the two parent brands to see what equity was worth leveraging into the new brand so we could best advise the client on their strategy.
+During ADCORP’s branding process, we evaluated the two parent brands to see what equity was worth leveraging into the new brand so we could best advise the client on their strategy.
 This was done through stakeholder engagement and discovery sessions.
 From the sessions, it was clear that a component from both brands would serve the brand ambitions best.

 An extensive naming exercise was undertaken to test appetite for different names amongst stakeholders from both teams.
 After some deliberation, it was agreed the name had to feature a component of ADFG due to the geographical properties of the company’s location and investor base (being in Abu Dhabi) while the logo could hold an element of the GFH visual properties.